TwoBitAlchemist/NeoAlchemy/source/schema-classes.rst

     .. py:method:: exists(exists=True)

-    Returns a CypherExpression (which can be used with :py:method::`~neoalchemy.cypher.SimpleQuery.where`)
-    corresponding to the ``EXISTS`` function in Cypher.
+    Returns a CypherExpression (which can be used with :py:method::`where`) corresponding to the ``EXISTS`` function in Cypher.

     :param bool exists: If False, do ``NOT EXISTS`` instead.
 Default is True.